Criminology (CRIM)

 Introduction to Criminal Law

-Students will study the elements of criminal offenses and defenses in statute and case law in Canada.
+Students will study the elements of criminal offences and defences in statute and case law in Canada.
 They will examine the historical, philosophical, and social roots of current criminal law and their impact on the definition of crime in Canada.
 Students will study how criminal law issues have been defined in the past, and how the Charter of Rights and Freedoms has contributed to the resolution of some issues and created new ones.

 Level: UG